 PED 006 Circus Arts: Aerials The goal of this course is to improve students' fitness through circus arts training.
 The class will provide a safe and supportive setting in which students will push themselves and each other to work out effectively and wisely.
 A combination of strength, cardio, flexibility, and balance exercises will complement training on the aerial apparatuses.
 Students will have the opportunity to explore aerial silk, aerial hoop (also known as lyra), and partner acrobatics.
 Throughout the quarter, students will learn to form performance pieces out of the skills they acquire.
-Course instructor: Megan Loyer (meg.loyer13@gmail.com)

 PED 007 Circus Arts: Ground Skills The goal of this course is to improve students' fitness through circus arts training.
 The class will provide a safe and supportive setting in which students will push themselves and each other to work out effectively and wisely.
 A combination of strength, cardio, flexibility, and balance exercises will complement the training.
 Students will have the opportunity to explore diabolo, juggling, globe walking, yo-yo, hooping and partner acrobatics.
 Throughout the quarter, students will learn to form performance pieces out of the skills they acquire.
-Course instructor: Megan Loyer (meg.loyer13@gmail.com)